 Yep.
 Shutter speeds do the 1/15 1/30 1/60 1/125 thing referred to earlier.
 The f/stops we have referred to extensively in their f/2.8 f/4 f/5.6 etc. sequence.
 Film speeds do the same thing.
 The doubling goes like this in the common range of film speeds:

-Each step here is a doubling/halving of the film's sensitivity to light.
+Each step here is a doubling/halving of the film or sensor's sensitivity to light.
 Thus, ISO 100 requires twice as much light to be correctly exposed as an ISO 200 but only half as much as ISO 50.
 You would say it was a stop slower than the 200, a stop faster than the 50.
 In film days, the ISO was for the whole roll of film; now on digital cameras we get to change the ISO from shot to shot, and as you change this you'll see the half or third-stop increments go by as you choose.

 There are third-stop intervals in ISOs as well.
 Here are the third stop increments of film speed with the full-stops in bold.